YonCursedMC/Hello8/README.md

 3. Once installed, specify the zulu Java 8 that you installed earlier in the Java installation, change memory allocation as necessary, and click Start<br>

 4. Enjoy!

-### Server
-- It's the same as a normal Minecraft server.
-Please do your own research and try it out.<br>
-※ It works differently from the client, is not perfect, and has many bugs!
-Please be patient with the bugs as you do so!<br>
-- Make sure you run it in offline mode!(It is turned off by default)<br>

 ## クレジット
 クレジット